 12. How much is the violation and towing fee?

 Any driver who shall illegally park his motor vehicle on any public road, street or thoroughfare in Metro Manila shall pay a fine of:

-In addition, a standard towing fee shall be collected by both government and private entities subject to the following rates:
+In addition, a standard towing fee shall be collected by accredited towing companies subject to the following rates:

-Light vehicles (weighing less than 4,500 kgs) – P 1500 for the first 4 km plus P 200.00 for each succeeding kilometer up to the impounding area
+Light vehicles (weighing 4,500 kg and below) – P 1500 for the first 4 km plus P 200.00 for each succeeding kilometer up to the impounding area